Levo47/LevushkinNFT/README.md

     Unlockable Content 🔒

     Each of my NFTs comes with a special feature—a layer of unlockable content.
 This exclusive content can include high-res images, behind-the-scenes creation videos, or even personal messages to the buyer.
-It’s a unique experience for every collector who holds my NFTs, making them more than just a piece of art, but a part of a shared journey.</p>
+It’s a unique experience for every collector who holds my NFTs, making them more than just a piece of art, but a part of a shared journey.
   </div>
 </section>